abdullah-5j/Cyber-Writeups/TryHackMe/The Byte Lotus Series/room-404.md

 # Hacker Holidays — The Byte Lotus Hotel

-TryHackMe, Web category, Very Easy.
+**Category:** Web

 Briefing was pretty on the nose about it too — something about a room "not on the floor plan" on port 8080, and a night-shift dev who shipped more than the website.
 Objective was just to dump the exposed source and grab the flag.

 Target: `10.114.128.65:8080`